atomic-app/boilerplate-jetpack-compose-android-sdk/README.md

 Before generating JWT, you will need to get the user id of your test account.
 You can find the the user IDs from [Atomic Workbench Test Accounts secton](https://workbench.atomic.io) by navigating to the Configuration area.
 Under 'Test Accounts', look for the test account you need and click the 'Copy ID' link.
 Paste the user Id on the sub field.
-Please follow the instruction [here](https://documentation.atomic.io/sdks/auth-SDK) on how to generate JWT.
+Please follow the complete instruction [here](https://documentation.atomic.io/sdks/auth-SDK) on how to generate JWT.

 ```